duyhung2h/AoE2ScenarioParser/README.md

+# THE LAZY LOAD REWORK BRANCH

+This is a **huge** rework project I started quiet a while ago.
+It's intended to read scenarios in a very smart way.
+It figures out which retrievers have values of dynamic lengths and only reads those.
+So when a value is requested, it figures out what the dynamic values are, skips everything else.

+This should help an **INSANE** amount with reading and writing.
+Easily 100x faster for large files that don't need a lot of data.

+The only problem with it, is that it's also **INSANELY** complicated...
+So I'm not sure if this branch will ever get finished...

+---

 # AoE2ScenarioParser

 This is a project for editing parts of an `aoe2scenario` file from **Age of Empires 2 Definitive Edition** outside